josdem/hugo/content/techtalk/java/streams.md

 }
 ```

-The reduction operation combines all elements of the stream into a single result.
+Reduction operation combines all elements of the stream into a single result.

 ```java
 import java.util.List;